ksanjeevan/dourflow/README.md

 Pass what to do with dourflow:

 1. A path to an image file/dir or video: Run inference on those file(s).
+2. 'cam': Run inference on webcam ('cams' to store the output).
-2. 'validate': Perform validation on a trained model.
+3. 'validate': Perform validation on a trained model.
-3. 'train': Perform training on your own dataset.
+4. 'train': Perform training on your own dataset.

 ##### *model*
 Pass the keras input model h5 file (could be to perform inference, validate against or for transfer learning).